 You must call a toolkit initialization function before invoking any other toolkit routines (besides locale setting, above).
-XtOpenApplication, opens the X server connection, parses the command line, and creates an initial widget that will serve as the root of a tree of widgets created by this application.
+XtAppInitialize opens the X server connection, parses the command line, and creates an initial widget that will serve as the root of a tree of widgets created by this application.

 '''

-Widget XtOpenApplication(app_context_return, application_class,

-options, num_options, argc_in_out, argv_in_out, fallback_resources,
+Widget XtAppInitialize( app_context_return, application_class, options, num_options, argc_in_out, argv_in_out, fallback_resources, args, num_args);

-widget_class, args, num_args);

 '''

+app con return

-app_context_return Returns the application context of this application, if non-NULL. application_class Specifies the class name of this application, which is usually the generic name for all instances of this application.
+Returns the application context of this application, if non-NULL.

+application class Specifies the class name of this application, which is usually the generic name for all instances of this application.
 A useful convention is to form the class name by capitalizing the first letter of the application name.
-For example, the application named "xman" has a class name of "Xman". options Specifies how to parse the command line for any application-specific resources.
+For example, the application named ''xman''

+has a class name of ''Xman".

+options Specifies how to parse the command line for any ap-

+plication-specific resources.
 The options argument is passed as a parameter to XrmParseCommand.
-For further information, see Xlib - C Language Interface. num_options Specifies the number of entries in the options list. argc_in_out Specifies a pointer to the number of command line parameters. argv_in_out Specifies the command line parameters. fallback_resources Specifies resource values to be used if the site-wide application class defaults file cannot be opened, or NULL. widget_class Specifies the class of the widget to be created.
-Must be shellWidgetClass or a subclass. args Specifies the argument list to use when creating the Application shell. num_args Specifies the number of arguments in args .
+For further information, see Xlib - C Language Interface.

+num options Specifies the number of entries in the options list.

+argc_in_out Specifies a pointer to the number of command line parameters.

+argv in out Specifies the command line parameters.

+fallback resources Specifies resource values to be used if the site-wide application class defaults file cannot be opened, or args Specifies the argument list to use when creating the num args Specifies the number of arguments in args.

+NULL.

+Application shell.

-This function will remove the command line arguments that the toolkit reads from argc_in_out, and argv_in_out.
+This function will remove the command line arguments that the toolkit reads from $argc_in_out$, and $argv_in_out$.
 It will then attempt to open the display.
 If the display cannot be opened, an error message is issued and XtAppInitialize terminates the application.
 Once the display is opened, all resources are read from the locations specified by the Intrinsics.
 This function returns an ApplicationShell widget to be used as the root of the application's widget tree.